Collection Development Policy

 - These include unbound short briefing papers from relevant bodies (such as the National Children’s Bureau), unpublished works by Trust staff (also included as a Tavistock Clinic Papers series) and copyright cleared papers used for course readings.

-- Unpublished pamphlets by current and former Trust staff have been digitised and made available via Institutional login.
+- Unpublished pamphlets by current and former Trust staff and the Tavistock and Portman Clinics series have been digitised and made available on the catalogue via institutional log in.

 - The collection is checked annually for relevance and condition.

-- The Library holds a small historical collection of printed materials relating to the history and development of psychoanalysis, psychotherapy and psychodynamic social work
+- The Library holds a small historical collection of print books and pamphlets illustrating the changing developments and research in the fields of psychoanalysis, psychotherapy and psychodynamic social work including many texts by current and former staff of the Clinics.

 - We also maintain a small archival collection relating to the history and development of the Tavistock Clinic Library

-- The majority of the Library’s archive collection on the history and development of the Tavistock and Portman Clinics and its subsequent bodies (such as annual reports, minutes of the Clinics and the Trust) dating from the 1920s were transferred to the London Metropolitan Archives in 2017.
+- The majority of the Library’s archive collection on the history and development of the Tavistock and Portman Clinics and their former bodies (such as annual reports, case material, minutes of the Clinics and the Trust) dating from the 1920s were transferred to the London Metropolitan Archives in 2017.

 - A separate Archives Collection, Management and Preservation Policy is available.

-- Foreign language book titles are only added to the collection for publications by members of staff.
-These are usually foreign language translations of a title already published in English and donated by either the author or the publisher.
+- Book titles in languages other than English are only added to the collection for publications by members of staff.
+These are usually translations of a title already published in English and donated by either the author or the publisher.

-- Electronic journals and database resources will include some publications in foreign languages.
+- Electronic journals and database resources will include some publications in other languages.

-- The Library’s collection is accessed via the website at https://library.tavistockandportman.ac.uk/
+- The Library’s collection is accessed via the library website home page.

-- All books (print and electronic), theses and web resources are catalogued and subject classfied and added to the Catalogue
+- All books (print and electronic), theses, dissertations and web resources are catalogued and subject classified and added to the catalogue.

 - All new books are catalogued and added to the New Books display as soon after receipt as possible.
-Notification of new resources is tweeted and posted on our New Books Pinterest Board on the Library’s website.
+Notification of new resources is posted on the Library’s website.

-- All material except journals and the archive collection are classified and indexed using the Bliss Bibliographic Classification (2nd edition).
+- Most of the collection is classified and indexed using the Bliss Bibliographic Classification (2nd edition).

-- The print collections are kept in the Loans Collection Room (books) and the Computer Cluster Room (journals) and in the main Library area.
+- The print collections are kept in the Book Room, the main Library area, the Computer Cluster Room (popular journals only) and the Archive.

 - Electronic resources (books, journals and web resources) are accessed via the Library web site either through the catalogue or the Discovery link.
 Where required, access is via institutional login (Shibboleth).

-- For the physical stock repair, rebinding or repurchasing is undertaken as appropriate.
-Preservation of the physical collection is included in the Library Disaster plan and the Archives Policy
+- For the physical collection, repair, rebinding or repurchasing is undertaken as appropriate.
+Preservation of the physical collection is included in the Library Disaster Plan and the Archives Policy

-- The Deputy Librarian conducts a stock review of the physical book collection on an annual basis and the Systems Librarian conducts a similar process for the journal collection.
-The Head of Service and Systems Librarian also review the relevance of electronic databases annually and trial new resources on a regular basis.
+- The Deputy Librarian conducts a stock review of the physical book collection on at least an annual basis and the Systems Librarian conducts a similar process for the journal collection (print and electronic).
+The Head of Service and the Systems Librarian also review the relevance of electronic databases annually and trial new resources on a regular basis.

-- Criteria for review and relegation are based either on number of times issued (via the reporting system on the Catalogue and last checkout date) or currency for books and on usage statistics for e-journals.
-Consideration is given to the need to retain older, classic material which is fundamental to the study and practice of the psychological therapies.
+- Criteria for review and relegation are based either on number of times issued (via the reporting system on the Catalogue and last checkout date) or currency for books and on usage statistics for e-books and e-journals.
+Consideration is given to the need to retain older, classic material which is fundamental to the study and practice of the psychological therapies and electronic copies of these are purchased where available.

-- Where possible, print material is disposed of to charitable or second-hand organisations.
+- Where possible, print material is disposed of to charitable organisations or second-hand book suppliers.